cn0047/stash/ed/db.mongodb/README.md

 MongoDB implements locks on a per-database basis for most read and write operations.
 <br>[Which operations lock the database](http://docs.mongodb.org/manual/faq/concurrency/#which-operations-lock-the-database)

+In MongoDB, operations are atomic at the document level.
+No single write operation can change more than one document.

 ````js
 // current database